pokeclicker/pokeclicker-wiki/data/Berries/Enigma.md

 ### Possible Planting Formations {#planting}

 Enigma can be obtained by getting 4 different hints from the Kanto Berry Master and surrounding an empty plot with berries according to those hints.
+Enigma hints contain a cardinal direction and a berry.
+If the hint does not have a cardinal direction, then it's **not** an Enigma hint and it's instead a hint from a berry the player hasn't unlocked yet.
 These hints depend on the Trainer ID, so each profile will have a different Enigma configuration.

 You can fill your farm in the following way to obtain Enigma Berries.
 Purple squares indicate where mutations can occur.